bhtrail/CustomShops/README.md

 CanUse - check if shop avaliable for player - if return false tab still be created but will be disabled(like black market when you not have access to it)

-RefreshOnSystemChange - check if shop need to be refreshed on system change

-RefreshOnMonthChange - check if shop need to be refreshed every 4 week(not implemented)

-RefreshOnOwnerChange - check if shop need to be refreshed if system owner changed(not implemented)

 RefreshShop - called when shop need to refresh its inventory(also on shop initilisation)